 If you’re a professional user or a serious media consumer, try for at least 64GB and adjust upwards from there.

-We hope that this guide has been helpful and Cyber Monday tablet deals for 2016 are right around the corner – make sure to check out the page for all of the latest tablet deals from a variety of retailers for Cyber Monday 2016!
+We hope that this guide has been helpful in choosing your perfect Tablet for Cyber Monday 2017!
+Make sure to check out our dedicated Cyber Monday Tablet Deals page for all of the latest Tablet sales from a variety of retailers for Cyber Monday 2017!